Basic information about parts of speech

 What are parts of speech?
 Which ones can be found in English?

-As it is also the case in many other languages, in English every single word can be assigned to a certain category or class.
+As it is also the case in many other languages, in English, every single word belongs to a particular category or class.
 These groups are then called parts of speech and describe the grammatical meaning of every single word in a sentence.
 In this way, an adjective, for example, refers to a noun or pronoun and adds more information to it.

 Attention: Be careful not to confuse parts of speech with constituents of a sentence.

 The English language offers ten parts of speech (sometimes merely eight or nine if some categories are joined as determiners).
-In order to illustrate parts of speech in the most complete way, all ten groups are listed in the following.
+For reasons of a comprehensive illustration of the parts of speech, they are divided into all ten groups in the following.
 Compare with examples: